 They include this, "Kara Remembers" played on 5 disk drives.

 There's an acapella version of "All Along the Watchtower" which also impresses, though that wasn't in the book.
 I myself own a copy of the piano book.
 I've faked my way through a couple of the selections.
 Suffice to say my playing is not what it was 15 years ago. _________________ I'm writing a novel in verse.
-Stanzas so far: 70.
-New goal: 100 by June 30th.
+174 stanzas so far, 4 chapters completed, 47.5% the length of Onegin.
+Goal: 185 stanzas by December 31.

 And you can hear this piano album on AFM _________________ There is no problem that can't be solve without any solution